Spain’s Best Culinary Hotels for an Unforgettable Gourmet Getaway

 Casa Mando & NiMú Azotea, at Barceló León Conde Luna, León

-Located beside León’s lively old quarter, Casa Mando offers a deep dive into the rich culinary traditions of northwestern Spain.
-The restaurant celebrates regional products with dishes such as cured meats, traditional blood sausage, locally grown legumes, fresh garden vegetables, hearty stews, and tender roast lamb.
-Its wine cellar features nearly one hundred labels, many from nearby appellations.
+Located near León’s lively old quarter, Casa Mando offers a deep dive into the rich culinary traditions of north-west Spain.
+The restaurant pays tribute to regional ingredients with dishes such as cured meats, traditional blood sausage, locally grown legumes, fresh garden vegetables, hearty stews and tender roast lamb.
+The wine cellar features nearly one hundred labels, many from nearby appellations.

 Chef Javier García’s philosophy is simple: preserve what works.
 The menu has remained largely unchanged over the years, earning the restaurant a devoted following and numerous accolades.
-Signature dishes include air-dried beef cecina -considered by many a delicacy rivaling Iberian ham- and fried eggs with spiced minced pork, a beloved local classic.
+Signature dishes include air-dried beef ‘cecina’—considered by many a delicacy that rivals Iberian ham—and fried eggs with spiced minced pork, a beloved local classic.

 Casa Mando, at Barceló León Conde Luna

-Within the same hotel Barceló León Conde Luna, the rooftop restaurant NiMú Azotea offers a contrasting experience.
-With sweeping views over the historic skyline, it specializes in contemporary market cuisine that reinterprets regional flavors with imagination.
-The menu includes dishes such as a soft omelet with spicy chorizo, monkfish and prawn ceviche, quail egg nigiri with truffle, slow-cooked beef cheek with truffled mashed potatoes, and marinated bluefin tuna with foie gras.
-Plates are designed for sharing, encouraging a convivial dining experience, while desserts -from strawberry tart to molten chocolate creations- provide a memorable finale.
+The Barceló León Conde Luna hotel is also home to the rooftop restaurant NiMú Azotea, which offers a contrasting experience.
+With sweeping views of the historic skyline, it specialises in contemporary market cuisine that reinterprets regional flavours with imagination.
+The menu includes dishes such as a soft omelette with spicy chorizo, monkfish and prawn ceviche, quail egg nigiri with truffle, slow-cooked beef cheeks with truffled mashed potatoes, and marinated bluefin tuna with foie gras.
+The portions are meant to be shared, encouraging a communal dining experience, while the desserts—ranging from strawberry tart to molten chocolate creations—deliver a memorable finale.

 NiMú, at Barceló León Conde Luna